Israel–Liberia relations: Tolbert administration

 Upon Tubman's death in 1971, he was succeeded by Vice President William Tolbert.
 Tolbert was not as supportive of Israel or the Western Bloc as his predecessor.
 He sought more relations and economic ties with Asian countries, such as the People's Republic of China, and Arab countries.
 Tolbert also increased Liberian identification with the Non-Aligned Movement.
 During the OAU summit in Rabat in June 1972, Liberia supported a resolution calling for Israel to withdraw from occupied territories acquired in the Six-Day War.
 On 2 November 1973, the Tolbert administration severed ties with Israel in response to the Yom Kippur War, along with 28 other African countries.
 While their formal relations were undone, Liberia maintained some contact with Israel through intermediates, such as private Israeli businesses and international organizations like the United Nations.
-While Israel–Liberia relations were worsened, Tolbert continued to support the existence of the Israeli state, and supported the continuation of Israel's status as a member state of the United Nations.
+While Israel–Liberia relations were worsened, Tolbert continued to support the existence of the Israeli state and supported the continuation of Israel's status as a member state of the United Nations.

+Doe administration

+On 12 April 1980, Tolbert was killed in a coup d'état led by Samuel Doe, who became Liberian head of state.
+Initially, leading officials in Doe's regime wanted to preserve a foreign policy more aligned with the Soviet Union and Arab nations.
+Attempts to renew Israeli-Liberian relations failed in 1982 due to this fact.
+Israel would end up bribing five officials in the Doe regime in exchange for a renewal of relations.

+On 13 August 1983, Doe re-established ties with Israel.
+Doe visited Israel later in the month, where he supported Israel's policies in the Middle East, and called for the Palestinians to be open to peaceful discussions.
+Doe was the first African head of state to visit Israel after the large scale revocation of African diplomatic ties with Israel in the early 1970s.
+After this rekindling of relations, Liberia and Israel established security, technological, and economics ties.
+In a time when the Doe regime's authoritarian practices made it the target of economic sanctions from the United States Congress, the Reagan administration used Israel as an indirect way to preserve ties between the U.S. and Liberia.